valleyofdoom/PC-Tuning/README.md

 ## 6.7.
 Disable Unnecessary Devices

 Generally, follow the rule of "If you're not using it, disable it".
-It is preferable to physically disconnect components if possible but this typically includes NICs, WLAN, Bluetooth, High Definition Audio (if you are not utilizing motherboard audio) controllers, integrated graphics, SATA, RAM slots, onboard devices visible in [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) (e.g. LED controllers, IR receivers) and more.
+It is preferable to physically disconnect components if possible, but this typically includes NICs, WLAN, Bluetooth, High Definition Audio (if you are not utilizing motherboard audio) controllers, integrated graphics, SATA, RAM slots, onboard devices visible in [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) (e.g. LED controllers, IR receivers) and more.
 Keep in mind that some motherboards have the High Definition Audio controller linked to the USB controller ([1](https://www.igorslab.de/en/the-old-alc4080-on-the-new-intel-boards-demystified-and-the-differences-from-alc1220-insider)) so don't get confused if this is encountered in the USB device tree.

 ## 6.8.
 Resizable Bar